We're bringing you a FULL farmhouse tour of our renovation - the first complete tour we've done since the before tour!

 Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you.

-I'm sharing a number of photos to give you an idea of the tour, but to get the full feel, it's really best to watch the video (for instance, we go to the upstairs that we haven't shown since day one and talk about plans).
+Note: I'm sharing photos below to give you an idea of our progress, but to get the full house tour, it's really best to watch the video (for instance, we go to the upstairs that we haven't shown since day one and talk about plans).

 Some of you might remember the farmhouse originally had two front doors that we discovered after removing the vinyl siding (seen in the before photo above left).